Assessing realistic binding energies of some essential interstellar radicals with amorphous solid water. A fully quantum chemical approach: Conclusions

 \section{Conclusions}

-This study aims to calculate the BE of certain interstellar radicals on cluster surfaces of ASW.
-The work employs a fully quantum chemical approach to examine a large number of binding sites for all the considered radicals using {a suitable} ASW cluster model.
-The significant findings of our work are presented below:
+This study aimed to calculate the BE of certain interstellar radicals on cluster surfaces of ASW.
+We employed a fully quantum chemical approach to examine a large number of binding sites for all the considered radicals using {a suitable} ASW cluster model.
+The significant findings of our work are as follows:

 \begin{enumerate}